ClarityNLP/ClarityNLP/docs/local-nlp-setup.md

-## Docker Setup
-This is the recommended setup as it configures Solr, Postgres, Mongo and the entire Clarity ecosystem.
-See the [Clarity](https://github.com/ClarityNLP/clarity) repository to get going.

-## Local Flask Setup
+## Local NLP Flask Setup

-Note: These instructions are only needed if you are not install via Docker through Clarity.
+Note: These instructions are only needed if you are not install via Docker through ClarityNLP.
 In that case, you can skip past this setup.

 #### Installing Requirements
 ```